Metallica, Mariah Carey headline Global Citizen NYC concert - ExBulletin

 Metallica, Mariah Carey headline Global Citizen NYC concert

-NEW YORK — Metallica, Mariah Carey and The Jonas Brothers will headline a free concert in New York’s Central Park next month marking the 10th anniversary of the Global Citizen Festival organized by the international non-profit organization fighting extreme poverty.
+NEW YORK (AP) Metallica, Mariah Carey and The Jonas Brothers will headline a free concert in New York’s Central Park next month marking the 10th anniversary of the Global Citizen Festival organized by the international nonprofit that fights extreme poverty.

 The September 24th event will also feature a concert across the globe in Accra, Ghana, featuring Usher, SZA and HER